by Andrea M. Darcy

-But if your head is always full of worried thoughts?
-And if you spend most days (if not all) stressed that something bad will happen to you, your loved ones, or to the world?
+But is your head full of worried thoughts all the time?
+And do you spend most days (if not all) stressed that something bad will happen to you, your loved ones, or to the world?

-Then it’s less likely less about any real danger, and more about your mind.
+Then it’s less likely less about any real danger, and more about issues with your thinking.

 [Worried to the point you just can’t function?
-Talk to our therapists and counsellors from anywhere in the world via Skype and phone using our new platform, harleytherapy.com.]
+Talk to our therapists and counsellors from anywhere in the world via online and phone using our new platform, harleytherapy.com.]

 See if one or several of the below psychological issues might be behind your feeling that something bad is going to happen.